Kärcher T-Racer replacement nozzles

 T-Racer replacement nozzles

 The high-quality replacement nozzles guarantee easy nozzle changing and are suitable for the T-Racer T 7 Plus, T 5 and T 450 surface cleaners.
-Includes nozzles for different pressure washer performance classes.
+Includes nozzles for different water blaster performance classes.

 Features and benefits